 Nonprofits I Support

 The solutions to our local and global problems lie in action.
 Not just any action though, well planned and strategic actions.
-I have been working with nonprofits for over a decade now and there are a few defining factors I use to decide whether to work them them.
+I have been working with nonprofits for over a decade and there are a few defining factors I consider when deciding whether to work with a nonprofit:

-Their work focuses on the roots of the problems, in order to be a longterm solution, rather than continuously chopping away at the branches and leaves that will continue to grow.
-This requires an organization to have a deep understanding of the issue and work with people experienced in the field.
+Their work focuses on the roots of the problems, with the focus of longterm solution, rather than continuously chopping away at the branches and leaves of the issue will continue to grow.
+This requires an organization to have a deep understanding of the issue and to work with people with substantial experienced.

-They value the resources and funds they have and use them wisely.
-Many large NGO’s are highly inefficient with their resources and put a small portion of their funds into the problems they are working to alleviate or solve.
-I generally choose to work with grassroots movements that can make a big difference with a very little amount of money.
-Often a $1,000 donation to a small organization is the equivalent of giving ten times that amount to a large NGO.
-Working with small movements allows the money to more easily get directly to the people we are trying to be of service to.
+They value the resources and funds they have and the funds can go far with them.
+Many large NGO’s are highly inefficient with their resources and put only a small portion of their funds into the issues they are working to alleviate.
+I generally choose to work with grassroots movements that can make a difference with a smaller amount of money.
+In my view a $1,000 donation to a small organization can be the equivalent of giving ten times that amount to a large NGO.
+Also, working with small movements often allows the money to more easily get directly to the people we are trying to be of service to.
+There are certainly some very large nonprofits that are highly effective with their money and their service, yet I still generally choose to work with the small to medium sized nonprofits.
+I do not have large amounts of funding to spread around, so when possible I will generally choose to give to nonprofits that have a very small operating budget, where the funds I provide potentially allow them to accomplish service they would not otherwise have been able to.
+At the same time, supporting very small grassroots nonprofits often directly supports the activists and people who are doing the service, helping them to continue in their mission.
+If they aren’t able to meet their basic needs then their important work is not sustainable for them in the long run.

 Story of Stuff